thermitegod/mcomix-lite/README.md

 ### Supported Archive Formats

-Currently supports formats are 7z, zip, and rar.
-There is also support for alternative extension names such as cb7, cbz, and cbr.
+Currently supports formats are ZIP, 7Z, RAR, and TAR.
+There is also support for alternative extension names such as CBZ, CB7, CBR, and, CBT.
 Loose image files are also supported.

 ### Installing